Scuba Diving in the Gili Islands

 Marine Creatures

-Almost every species of reef fish that are found around the world can be found in the Gili Islands as well.
-Really lucky divers can find some truly exotic marine creatures such as the black tip reef shark and the white tip reef shark.
-The Giant Manta Ray and Oceanic sunfish are other rare varieties of marine life that can be found here.
-If you are fond of turtles, then diving Gili will definitely not disappoint; the Gili Islands are fondly known as the turtle capital of the world.
-On rare occasions turtles can even be seen coming up to the surface of the water.
+Almost every species of reef fish can be found in the Gili Islands.
+Really lucky divers will spot exotic marine creatures such as the black-tip reef shark and the white-tip reef shark.
+The giant manta ray and oceanic sunfish are other rare marine life varieties found here.
+If you are fond of turtles, diving Gili will not disappoint; the Gili Islands are fondly known as the turtle capital of the world.
+On rare occasions, turtles can even be seen coming up to the water’s surface.

 Coral

 The corals in the region that are easiest to see are mostly dead or in extremely bad shape.
-To really be able to see the exquisite coral that the islands have to offer, you’ve got to go for a dive; and the view is more than worth it.
+To really see the exquisite coral that the islands have to offer, you’ve got to go for a dive, and the view is more than worth it.

 Best Diving Sites in the Gili Islands